 Diagram of above disposition, with purple vessels outlining the anterior cervical-vertebral anastomoses.

 The occipital artery (red) is visualized through the C1 branch (yellow) of the vert.
 The same segments of the occipital are labeled in red on both injections.
 Occasionally, the distal occipital artery arises predominantly from the vert.
 Its mastoid and auricular territories are then subsumed by other arteries.

 The two vertebral arteries may be well-connected via the artery of the odontoid arcade, which arises from the C3 segment and passes over the odontoid to the contralateral C3 vertebral segment.
 This is well-illustrated in a case of right vertebral artery ostium occlusion, with reconstitution of the same at C3 segment (brown) via the odontoid arch (red. apex at odontoid level marked in blue) from the contralateral left vert (yellow).
 Additional deep cervical anastomoses, present in this case, are not shown.

 Vertebral supply to the anterior spinal artery

-Any embolization in the vertebral territory must be preceeded by careful search for the anterior spinal artery, which most commonly arises from one of the verts.
-Vertebral artery sacrifice must likewise be done in a fashion that preseves sufficient runoff into musculospinal or other branches to allow for continued patency of the anterior spinal system.
+Any embolization in the vertebral territory must be preceded by careful search for the anterior spinal artery, which most commonly arises from one of the verts.
+Vertebral artery sacrifice must likewise be done in a fashion that preserves sufficient runoff into musculospinal or other branches to allow for continued patency of the anterior spinal system.

 Bilateral vertebral artery study in anterior spinal artery supply